aprilwebster/conversation-simple/README.md

 For more information about the Conversation Service, see the [detailed documentation](http://www.ibm.com/watson/developercloud/doc/conversation/overview.shtml).
 For more information about the Tone Analyzer Service, see the [detailed documentation](http://www.ibm.com/watson/developercloud/tone-analyzer.html).

-# What does this app do - More Details
+# What does Food Coach do?

 The app interface is designed for chatting with a coaching bot.
 It asks the user if they've had a particular meal (breakfast, lunch, or dinner) based on the time of day, and what the user ate.